Grand Canyon Railway: Max and Thelma Biegert ownership

 The first locomotives the railway acquired were a pair of EMD GP7u units from the Santa Fe, as well as four 2-8-0 consolidation steam locomotives formerly operated by the Lake Superior and Ishpeming Railroad.
-In the early 1990s, the Grand Canyon Railway purchased a fleet of 1950s-era ALCO FA Diesel-electric locomotives, featuring an iconic "snub nose" design.
+In the early 1990s, the Grand Canyon Railway purchased a fleet of 1950s-era MLW FPA-4 Diesel-electric locomotives, featuring an iconic "snub nose" design.
 The fleet consisted of two cab-equipped lead A unit models and two cabless booster B unit models.
 The new locomotives supplemented the fleet of steam locomotives and allowed the railway to grow into a year-round operation.
 In 1996, the railway boosted their steam roster by rebuilding a 2-8-2 Mikado; former Chicago Burlington and Quincy 4960, a locomotive with a long history of excursion service.

-The ALCO FA locomotives lacked the features found in more modern units, such as increased horsepower and dynamic brakes.
+The MLW FPA-4 locomotives lacked the features found in more modern units, such as increased horsepower and dynamic brakes.
 Therefore, in February 2003, the Grand Canyon Railway purchased three late-1970s F40PH locomotives from Amtrak and placed them into service in 2004.

 In March 2006, owners Max and Thelma Biegert announced to the media that they were placing the railroad and its associated restaurants, hotels and amenities up for sale.
 The combined properties had an annual revenue of nearly $40 million.
 The Biegerts sought a new buyer/operator with a possible theme park background, which would ensure that the railroad, hotels, RV park, restaurants (and a possible new amusement park in Williams) would continue to be operated as one entity.